 Molecular docking in essential oil research involves the use of special programs and parameters, designed to characterize the interactions between essential oil constituents and protein targets inside the cell.
 With these programs, doTERRA researchers are able to gain a clearer understanding of what essential oils do by observing how they possibly interact with their protein targets.

 The knowledge gained from molecular docking allows doTERRA to gain insight regarding the effectiveness of current usage models and the possibility of new ones, how to improve blending for specific purposes, and possible further benefits of aromatic compounds.
 From the source to you, this adds up to doTERRA being able to offer the highest quality all-natural essential oils and blends, and the best education on how to use them for lifelong vitality and wellness.

-doTERRA continues to set the precedent for innovation and science in the essential oil industry. doTERRA scientists are currently working on several molecular docking projects and preparing to share the results with the scientific community, and you, by adding to their growing list of peer-reviewed scientific publications.
-Although there’s still a lot of investigation ahead, molecular docking and other research methods are helping doTERRA piece together the complex scientific puzzle of the profound essential oil experience.
-The knowledge gained from these studies not only will advance our overall understanding of essential oils, but may also help us further prove the unmatched efficacy, purity, and quality of CPTG® oils and assist in future product formulation.
+With the work being conducted daily by their own scientific experts and their research collaborations, doTERRA continues to set the precedent for innovation and science in the essential oil industry.
+Although there’s still a lot of investigation ahead, doTERRA is beginning to piece together the complex scientific puzzle of the essential oil experience using innovative discovery methods such as molecular docking.
+The knowledge gained from these studies not only will advance our overall understanding of essential oils, but may also help us further demonstrate the unmatched efficacy, purity, and quality of CPTG® oils and assist in future product formulation.

 doTERRA Science blog articles are based on a variety of scientific sources.
 Many of the referenced studies are preliminary, experimental studies and further research is needed to gain a greater understanding of the findings.
 Essential oils may have drug interactions, patient contraindications, or adverse effects that cannot be evaluated using experimental research results alone.
 If you are interested in using essential oils for any health concern, consult with your healthcare provider first.